PREA

 The Fresno County Sheriff's Office complies with the Prison Rape Elimination Act in its entirety and has implemented procedures for appropriate prevention, detection, intervention and treatment for all victims of sexual assault.

-Inmates being held in FCSO custody are encouraged to immediately report allegations of sexual abuse to an officer, nurse, chaplain, or any staff member.
+Incarcerated persons being held in FCSO custody are encouraged to immediately report allegations of sexual abuse to an officer, nurse, chaplain, or any staff member.
 They may also call or write to any of the hotline numbers posted in their housing area.
-Numbers are also available in the Inmate Orientation Handbook.
+Numbers are also available in the Incarcerated Person Orientation Handbook.
 All calls are free and confidential.

-If you were assaulted at one of our facilities, or if you wish to file a third-party complaint of sexual abuse, retaliation, or harassment on behalf of an inmate, you may do so in person, by telephone, anonymously, or by mail by contacting:
+If you were assaulted at one of our facilities, or if you wish to file a third-party complaint of sexual abuse, retaliation, or harassment on behalf of an incarcerated person, you may do so in person, by telephone, anonymously, or by mail by contacting:

 Prison Rape Elimination Act (PREA) Coordinator